Ramotion/swift-ui-animation-components-and-libraries/README.md

 ## Licence

-Folding cell is released under the MIT license.
+All the swift libraries released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## Get the Showroom App for iOS to give it a try